AlexMekkering/Arch-Linux/docs/polkit.md

 # Polkit
-This page contains some info of using and configuring [Polkit](https://www.freedesktop.org/wiki/Software/polkit/).
+This page contains some info of using and configuring [Polkit].

 ## Granting permission for powering off to a regular user
 Granting permission for powering off to a regular user can be accomplish as follows by using Polkit: